codeandrew/shell-scripts/readme.md

 Namespaces are great for security as it is a way of isolating processes from another -- only those that are in the same namespace will be able to see each other.

+**Getting Processes/Services to Start on Boot**

+Some applications can be started on the boot of the system that we own.
+For example, web servers, database servers or file transfer servers.
+This software is often critical and is often told to start during the boot-up of the system by administrators.

+`systemctl [option] [service]`
+We can do four options with `systemctl`:
+- Start
+- Stop
+- Enable
+- Disable